-Despite advances in elastic hardware, it is still hard to deploy CPS in cloud environments, making it necessary to investigate further advances in the state of the art for elastic software infrastructure.
-It is unlikely that public clouds will serve as the basis of missioncritical large-scale CPS.
-It is more likely that private clouds will be used, but that does not mean those systems will not benefit from standards and other technologies.
+Despite advances in elastic hardware and middleware technologies such as DDS, it is still hard to deploy CPS in cloud environments, making it necessary to investigate further advances in the state of the art for integrated elastic hardware-software infrastructures.
+It is unlikely that public clouds will serve as the basis of mission-critical large-scale CPS.
+It is more likely that private clouds will be used, but that does not mean those systems will not benefit from standards and existing technologies.

-What is likely to matter most in computing clouds for CPS is how a fundamental tension between multi-tenancy and elasticity on the one hand, and precision in the resulting CPS properties on the other hand, can be addressed.
-Virtualization may be beneficial if it can be afforded, but an alternative approach could be to run on the bare hardware using powerful integrative middleware technologies, such as those provided by (or perhaps evolved from) successful software infrastructure standards, such as DDS.
+What will matter most in developing new computing clouds for CPS is how a fundamental tension between multitenancy and elasticity on the one hand, and precision in the resulting CPS properties on the other hand, can be addressed.
+Virtualization may be beneficial if it can be afforded, but an alternative could be to run on the bare hardware using powerful integrative middleware technologies, such as those provided by (or perhaps evolved from) successful software infrastructure standards, such as DDS.